tirones-123/fintune-platform/backend/README.md

-# FinTune Platform Backend
+# FineTuner Platform Backend

-This is the backend API for the FinTune Platform, a SaaS application for fine-tuning language models.
+This is the backend API for the FineTuner Platform, a SaaS application for fine-tuning language models.

 ## Features